SemontiiMandal/SemontiiMandal.github.io/README.txt

 Hi!
-I'm Semontii, and this is my website.
+I'm Sam, and this is my website.